 It was almost night.
 At the edge of the forest, I saw a woman dressed in heavy fabric.
 On top of her head, there was something embellished with pearls, stones and gold.
 She was climbing a hill.
 A vast landscape below.
 Then, like a drawing on the sky, electric lines.
-She looked at me as… Continue reading Fifty-One
+She looked at me as if to check whether I noticed.

 Then I could see a pulsating light, like a lighthouse.
 We swam closer.
 The light seemed to have antennae or tentacles, rising and sinking in a gentle rhythm.
 Like an octopus.
 As we went closer, I was suddenly sitting on a horse in a carousel.